du48s03/AWSOME-TF2-DATA-SCANNER/README.md

 we have provided a bare-bones Flask web application in [./webserver/](./webserver/).
 It provides code that connects to a database url, and a default index page.

+We use a python package called `SQLAlchemy` to simplify our work for connecting to the database.
+For example, `server.py` contains the following code to load useful functions from the package:

+        # import useful functions from the package
+        from sqlalchemy import *

+`SQLAlchemy` is able to connect to many different types of DBMSes such as SQLite, PostgreSQL, MySQL, Oracle and other databases.
+Each such DBMS is called an "engine".
+The `create_engine()` function sets up the configuration to specify which type of DBMS we want to connect to, and what their parameters are.

+        engine = create_engine(DATABASEURI)

+Given an engine, we can then connect to it (this is similar to how `psql` connects to the staff database).

+        conn = engine.connect()

+At this point, the `conn` connection object can be used to execute queries to the database.
+This is basically what `psql` is doing under the covers!

+        cursor = conn.execute("select 1")

+The `execute` function takes a SQL query string as input, and returns a `cursor` object.
+You can think of this as an iterator over the result relation.
+This is because if you run `select *` on a million row table, the entire result isn't sent to your program at once (you could run out of memory).
+Instead, this object lets you treat the result as an iterator and call `.next()` on it, or loop through it.
+[See the documentation for a detailsed description](http://docs.sqlalchemy.org/en/latest/core/connections.html#sqlalchemy.engine.ResultProxy).

+        # this fetches the first row if called right after
+        # the execute function above.
+It also moves the
+        # iterator to the next result row.
+        record = cursor.fetchone()

+        # this will fetch the next record, or None if
+        # there are no more results.
+        second_record = cursor.fetchone()

+        # this loops through the results of the cursor one by one
+        for row in cursor:
+          print list(row)

+The above description is a way to directly write and run SQL queries as strings, and directly manipulate the result relations.
+SQLAlchemy is also an [Object Relational Mapper](https://en.m.wikipedia.org/wiki/Object-relational_mapping) that provides an interface that hides SQL query strings and result sets from you.
+Instead you access and manipulate tables in the database as if they were normal Python objects.

+**In this project, you will directly write and run SQL queries, and will not use any ORM functionality.**

 Take a look at the comments in `server.py` to see how to use modify the server.
 You will need to connect to your database used for part 2.

+### Technical Requirments

+* Application directly runs SQL query strings without using the ORM to connect to and execute queries on the provided staff database.
+  * Part of this project is to give you practice writing, debugging, and running SQL queries, so tools that shield you from doing this are not permitted.
+* Web application is written using the Flask framework
+* Javascript, CSS, use of advanced SQL features are permitted.
+  * In general, make your applications as fancy as you want.
+    If you are unsure if a library is permitted, ask a staff member or on piazza.
+* Your application should prevent forms of SQL injection described in lecture.

+Note: if you anticipate doing a huge number of queries (say hundreds of queries per second), or will have a huge database (more than 10k rows), please let the staff know so we can allocate resources appropriately.

 ### Getting started and working with GitHub